 Blended Learning Solutions Can Help Match Different Learning Preferences

 Research is inconclusive about what has traditionally been called “learning styles,” and many in learning and development no longer believe in them.
 But it stands to reason that some people may prefer to learn in different ways.
 For example, some may prefer learning with the aid an instructor in a classroom setting, while others may prefer learning an online module on their own.
 If you can create training that appeals to these different learning preferences, why not?
 This point also applies to all that talk about younger, Gen-Y workers who may prefer learning online while older workers prefer instructor-led training, by the way.

 Blended Learning Solutions Can Help You Match Different Training Schedules

 Instructor-led training or field-based training typically requires having an instructor and one or more trainee meet at a specific date, time, and location.
 That’s fine in some cases, but in other cases it causes difficulty or additional expense because the training doesn’t fit well into the employee’s schedule.

 Using a blended learning solution allows you to craft training solutions with this in mind.

-Respond to Different Assessment Needs
+Blended Learning Solutions Can Help You Respond to Different Assessment Needs

 Different types of training can involve different types of assessment.
 Is it OK if the employee just checks off that they’ve read and understood something?
 Do you need them to pass a test?
 Or maybe you need them to demonstrate skills properly to a supervisor?